ChrisvanChip/flowsavvy-linear/README.md

 However, creating tasks felt sluggish.
 I already use Linear for solo development, so after 0 days of using FlowSavvy (really 🙈), I created an integration to lift this burden.
 If you are assigned to a Linear issue, FlowSavvy will automatically schedule it in the best spot in your schedule.
 Now, you've automated the automator!

 This is also my first dive into TypeScript!
-I've always postponed trying it out, but I'm sure it saved me from debugging hundreds of weird bugs with JS 😅
+I've always postponed trying it out, but it definitely saved me from quite a few bugs

 ## How it works
 This integration uses Linear's Webhook feature.
 It hosts a Node.js Express server, which receives the payload sent by Linear, verifies the hash, and communicates the appropriate action with FlowSavvy.